How to Become a Tour Pilot in Hawaii - Steps, Reqs, Pay, Insider Info

 Can this Career Support you in Hawaii

-• Bottom line, working full time will be enough to support you and your family if you live a modest lifestyle.
+• Working full time will be enough to support you as a single in Hawaii

 Pros

-• You get to see the most breathtaking views every day
+• You get to see breathtaking views every day

 • You have a stable schedule and are always home for dinner